- District Attorney

 Victim Impact Statement Instructions

 Crime victims have a right to make statements to the judge before sentencing.
-Statements can be done by letter, in person, or both.
-We encourage you to take some time now to write a letter that will be forwarded to the judge in your case, as well as the district attorney and defense lawyer.
+Statements can be made by letter, in person, or both.
+We encourage you to take some time to write a letter that will be forwarded to the judge in your case, as well as the district attorney and defense lawyer.

 If no PSI report is ordered, the judge will only have the opportunity to hear from the crime victim who has taken the time to either write or appear at a sentencing hearing.